kkrachenfels/kkrachenfels.github.io/index.md

 Hi!
 I am a Master's student in the Computer Science department at UC Santa Barbara.

 I received my Bachelor's degree in Computer Science and Engineering from UC Davis.
-I have both technical software internship and research experience, and am interested in research involving human-based data as well as research that allows machines to saliently and semantically process their environments, such as via multimodal input. **Broadly, I am interested in machine learning for medicine, language and computer vision (and, by extension, psychology/neuroscience), and hardware-adjacent applications like robotics.**
+I have both technical software internship and research experience, and am interested in research that allows machines to saliently and semantically process their environments via multimodal input.
+I also love engineering that gets more hands-on; **broadly, I am interested in using machine learning for medicine, language and computer vision, and cool hardware-adjacent software applications such as avionics software.**

 ## Past Experience

+- **[Summer 2025]** Avionics Software Intern at Blue Origin
+    - Worked with Python, C++, Linux, and CI/CD pipelines to create tooling for measuring technical performance and resource utilization of applications, in addition to writing other supportive tooling and contributing to Blue Ring flight software.
 - **[Sept 2021 - June 2024]** Research assistant in the Janata Lab at UC Davis
     - Used PyTorch to build and train a CNN on 200 music-evoked memory passages for prediction of lifetime periods; used other natural language libraries to analyze/visualize sentiments, similarities, and various patterns across memories.
     - Used Django and an AWS-hosted SQL database to set up models and pipelines for running and storing analyses.